 Is there anything seasonal to eat in France in the middle of winter?

-And do the French want to eat anything after all those long, rich meals they had for Christmas and New Year’s Day?
+But do the French want to eat anything after all those long, rich meals they had during the Christmas and New Year’s holidays?

 The French are known for their attention to seasonal ingredients when preparing meals.

-This was a surprise to me: I grew up largely on packaged food and was clueless about what was in or out of season from one month to the next.
+This surprised me because I grew up mainly on packaged food.
+I was clueless about what produce was in or out of season from one month to the next.

-But adopting this seasonal cooking tradition after moving to France was enriching: I learned to live a bit more with the rhythms of nature – even in a big city like Paris.
+I learned to pay more attention to the rhythms of nature – even while living in a big city like Paris.
 And I expanded my food repertoire, too.

-Let’s go down the list – from surf to turf, the fruit orchards, vegetable gardens, and cheeses, to see which products are arriving at French markets in January, what’s in high season and what’s past its prime.
+Let’s go down the list from surf to turf, fruits, vegetables, and cheeses to see which products are coming into season.

 From the sea:

 - Arctic Circle Cod or “Cabillauds Artiques” – They arrive from the Arctic Circle in January and have more flavor than the cabillauds that are fished year-round.
-Their season lasts for 4 months.
+Their season lasts for four months.

-- Yellow Pollack or “Lieu Jaune” – Intensive fishing begins in January and so the price goes down.
+- Yellow Pollack or “Lieu Jaune” – Intensive fishing begins in January, so the price goes down.

-- Anchovies – If you like raw anchovies, this is your month: January is the only winter month where the anchovy is abundant: After January, there’s a shortfall until the summer months.
+- Anchovies – If you like raw anchovies, this is your month: January is the month where the anchovy is abundant in winter: After January, there’s a shortfall until the summer months.

 Fruits & Vegetables:

 - Fennel – This vegetable arrives from Italy or the South of France.
-It’s one of my go-to easy salads to start off a winter meal (with olive oil, lemon juice, salt & pepper).
-It’s delicious with roast pork or fish when steamed or braised.
-As it has a delicate anise seed taste, I’ve even flambéed it with Pastis before serving with fish.
+It’s one of my go-to easy salads to start a winter meal (with olive oil, lemon juice, salt & pepper).
+Fennel is delicious with roast pork or fish when steamed or braised.
+As it has a delicate anise seed taste, I’ve even flambéed it with Pastis before serving it with fish.

-- Spinach – Large leaf spinach arrives from the regions of Picardie, Provence and the French Riviera (“Côte d’Azur”).
+- Spinach – Large-leaf spinach arrives from Picardie, Provence, and the French Riviera (“Côte d’Azur”).

-- Provence Salads – There are 6 varietals of greens in total that make up this appellation, of which: green leaf lettuce, escarole, frisée, and oakleaf.
+- Provence Salads – Several varietals of greens make up this appellation: green leaf lettuce, escarole, frisée, and oakleaf.
 The only salad I knew growing up was iceberg lettuce.
 So the abundance of choice here is a treat!

-- Oranges – this is the time for orange jam and marmalade (read more about the difference between jam and marmalade).
-Varietals such as Maltese, demi-sanguines are the best, and also the bigarades or bitter oranges.
+- Oranges – January is the time for making orange jam and marmalade (read more about the difference between jam and marmalade here).
+Varietals such as Maltese, and demi-sanguines are the best.
+The bigarades or bitter oranges are also in season.

-- “Pommes Clochard” – They don’t look like much from the outside, but they’re delicious to eat.
-Wonderful too in pies and Apple Charlotte.
+- “Pommes Clochard” – They don’t look very pretty, but the “Pommes Clochards” are delicious to eat.
+They’re excellent, too in pie recipes and Apple Charlotte.

-- Pears – the variety of pears in season diminishes in January, so the “Passe-Crassane” and the “Countess of Paris” are the last of the pears worth eating this month.
+- Pears – the variety of pears in season diminishes in January, so the “Passe-Crassane” and the “Countess of Paris” are the last pears worth eating this month.

-- Litchis – An imported product from tropical regions, fresh litchis are everywhere at French markets in January.
-Their delicate rose-scented flavor is more intense than the ones sold in cans.
+- Litchis – An imported product from tropical regions, fresh litchis are everywhere in French markets in January.
+Their delicate rose-scented flavor is more intense than those sold in cans.

 From the sea:

-· Herring – You can still find herring at French markets but savvy consumers don’t buy it.
-Its spawning period has started so it’s very thin.
+· Herring – You can still find herring in French markets, but savvy consumers don’t buy them.
+Its spawning period has started, so they are very thin.

 From the butcher: